michal4132/libesphttpd/README.md

 # Libesphttpd

 Libesphttpd is a HTTP server library for the ESP8266/ESP32.
-It supports integration in projects running under the non-os and FreeRTOS-based SDK.
-Its core is clean and small, but it provides an extensible architecture with plugins to handle a flash-based compressed read-only filesystem for static files, a tiny template engine, websockets, a captive portal, and more.
+It supports integration in projects running FreeRTOS-based SDK.
+Its core is clean and small.

-# FORK

-This fork aims to bring support for ESP8266.

 # Examples

-There are two example projects that integrate this code, both a [non-os](http://git.spritesserver.nl/esphttpd.git/) as well as a [FreeRTOS-based](https://github.com/chmorgan/esphttpd-freertos) example.
-They show how to use libesphttpd to serve files from an ESP8266/ESP32 and illustrate a way to make an user associate the ESP8266/ESP32 with an access point from a standard webbrowser on a PC or mobile phone.
+Example project that integrate this code [esp_smart_led](https://github.com/michal4132/esp_smart_led).

 # Using with esp-idf (esp32) and ESP8266_RTOS_SDK (esp8266)